projectkiwi/OneUp-backend/README.md

 #### User Story 3

-- [ ] Create API endpoint to fetch popular challenges - Jeremy
+- [X] Create API endpoint to fetch popular challenges - Jeremy
-- [ ] Express an opinion on past records by liking - Nicky
+- [ ] Express an opinion on past records by liking - Jeremy
 - [ ] Express an opinion on past records by commenting - Jeremy

 #### User Story 4